PRADA GROUP MAKING OF

-On June 8th 2018, Prada Group presented its industrial headquarters in Valvigna, Tuscany, on the occasion of the ‘Prada Architecture by Guido Canali’ book publication, edited by Italo Lupi.
+On June 8th 2018, Prada Group presented its industrial headquarters in Valvigna, Tuscany, at the book launch of “Prada Architecture by Guido Canali” edited by Italo Lupi.

-“With Guido Canali, we developed a ‘common vision’ of how to interpret the factory and its work environment, basing it on three fundamental principles: respect for the workers and their labour, a fully synergistic interpretation of the concept of ‘quality without compromises’; and recognition of the importance of details as an expression of efficiency as well as a work culture – not aesthetics as an end in itself”, affirms Patrizio Bertelli, Prada Group CEO and he adds: “Prada and Guido Canali were precursors of such ethics, cultivating them together over twenty years of collaboration.
+“With Guido Canali, we developed a ‘common vision’ of how to interpret the factory and its work environment, basing it on three fundamental principles: respect for the workers, a fully synergistic interpretation of the concept of ‘quality without compromises’; and recognition of the importance of details as an expression of efficiency as well as a work culture – not aesthetics as an end in itself”, affirms Patrizio Bertelli, Prada Group CEO and he adds: “Prada and Guido Canali are precursors of such ethics, cultivating them together over twenty years of collaboration.
 Both spontaneously introduced these principles at a moment in history in which awareness of these values had not yet been acknowledged as a moral duty.
 The industrial headquarters in Valvigna, Tuscany, represent an embodiment of these principles.
 The building is respectful of the place where it belongs; it generates responsible, sustainable efficiency; and attains balance between its architecture and the natural surroundings”.

 VALVIGNA BY NUMBERS: 4 BUILDINGS